 Ms. Bitar.
-We entered into a severance agreement with Ms. Bitar in September 2014 under our severance plan.
-Pursuant to the agreement, if Ms. Bitar's employment is terminated without cause or if she resigns for good reason within 12 months following a change of control, she will be entitled to a severance payment equal to six months of her annual base salary and payment of her health insurance premium for six months.
+We entered into a severance agreement with Ms. Bitar in September 2014, as amended in February 2015, under our severance plan.
+Pursuant to the agreement, if Ms. Bitar's employment is terminated without cause or if she resigns for good reason within 12 months following a change of control, she will be entitled to a severance payment equal to nine months of her annual base salary and payment of her health insurance premium for nine months.